goyal6624/Excel-Homework/README.md

 Limitations of the dataset:
 This dataset only includes a small sample of the population from all projects.
 To have a better insight, we need more samples.

+Attached Report.pdf summarizes my findings in a report format.